blues/app-accelerators/53-municipal-wastewater-lift-station-monitor/README.md

 | Satellite session only, host asleep (batched summary) | up to 350 mA sustained on VMODEM_P | ~0 µA | ~350 mA |
 | Host active + immediate satellite session (alert `sync:true`) | up to 350 mA sustained | ~20–30 mA | ~370 mA |

-**24-hour energy budget (Option A — cellular, powered continuously from 120 VAC supply):**
+**24-hour energy budget (Option A — cellular, powered continuously from 120 VAC supply, illustrative numbers; cellular session length dominates and varies with signal conditions):**

-- Idle: ~20 µA × 3584 s (59.7 min/hr) = ~72 mC/hr = ~1.7 mAh/day
+- Idle: ~20 µA × ~24 h ≈ **~0.5 mAh/day** (the Notecard idle plus carrier-board quiescent draw, accumulated for the ~99.5% of the day the host is gated off).
-- Host wakes: ~25 mA × 0.3 s × 60 wakes/hr × 24 hr = ~108 mC/day = ~30 mAh/day
+- Host wakes: ~25 mA × 0.3 s × 60 wakes/hr × 24 hr ≈ 10,800 mA·s ≈ **~3 mAh/day** (10,800 mA·s ÷ 3600 s/hr).
-- Outbound session: ~250 mA avg × 3 s × 24 sessions/day = ~180 mC/day = ~50 mAh/day
+- Hourly outbound session: ~250 mA avg × ~10 s × 24 sessions/day ≈ 60,000 mA·s ≈ **~17 mAh/day** (assumes a typical LTE-M session including network registration; a clean network and queued-template summary commonly lands in the 5–15 s range, while marginal coverage stretches it well past 30 s).
-- Occasional alert (assume 2/day): ~250 mA × 2 s × 2 ≈ negligible
+- Occasional alerts (assume 2/day): ~250 mA × ~10 s × 2 ≈ **~1.4 mAh/day**.

-**Total: ~80 mAh/day**.
-The MeanWell HDR-15-5 (85–264 VAC input, 5 VDC 3 A output) provides continuous power from the station's 120 VAC control supply, so energy budgeting is not the deployment constraint — but validating these current draws with Mojo confirms the sleep/wake architecture is working.
+**Total: roughly ~22 mAh/day in steady state, with hourly cellular sessions dominating the budget.** Weak-signal sites where the modem camps in registration can easily push this 2–3× higher.
+The MeanWell HDR-15-5 (85–264 VAC input, 5 VDC 3 A output) provides continuous power from the station's 120 VAC control supply, so energy budgeting is not the deployment constraint — but validating these current draws with Mojo confirms the sleep/wake architecture is working and surfaces signal-quality issues early.

 **Expected Mojo trace over 24 hours:**
 - Dominant pattern: 60-second intervals of near-zero current (~20 µA, host and Notecard idle).